LogicEu/wfc/README.md

 ## Header-Only

-> To acces the implementation details in wfc.h you need to define the flag
+> To acces the implementation details you need to define WFC_APPLICATION before
-> WFC_APPLICATION.
-You should only define WFC_APPLICATION in a single translation.
+> including the wfc.h header file.

 ```C
 #define WFC_APPLICATION
 #include "wfc.h"
 ```

+> You should only define WFC_APPLICATION in a single translation unit.

 ## Dependencies